hindutva/hindutva.github.io/main/social-cultivation/clan/practice/_index.md

 ---

 ## Correspondence of theory with practice
 - Frameworks always exist and make sense once defined - irrespective of how closely they were practiced.
 Whether or not one writes in the hindu decimal system, it exists.
-What matters to us (and the creators of the many many dharmashAstra works) is - how useful is the framework in \*organizing\* or systematizing the society to make it function smoothly.
+- What matters to us (and the creators and interpreters of the many many dharmashAstra works) is - how useful is the framework in **organizing** or systematizing the society to make it function smoothly.

 ## Overlay of varNa-s on jAti-s
 - varNa-s were overlaid on/ mapped to many many pre-existing jAti-s (which could vary).
 These jAti-s and sub-jAti-s had their own hierarchies and restrictions on marriage and inter-dining beyond what the varNa-system required.